farling42/pf2e-display-actions/README.md

 This should get you your action display ![action display dialog](dialog.png)

 ## Roadmap
-- add the possibility to choose which player to show
 - make the amount of actions and reactions based on the selected token
 - beautify the Dialog
 - find a icon for the sidebar